How To Turn Down A Low Salary Job Offer in Malaysia

 Rejecting Job Offers That Don't Meet Your Salary Expectations

-Do It Promptly: Once you've made your decision, inform the employer promptly to allow them to move forward with other candidates.
+Once you’ve made your decision, inform the employer as soon as possible.
+This allows them to proceed with other candidates without unnecessary delays.

 Fight for fair compensation by understanding how to negotiate for a pay that you deserve.
 Find out more in this article.